Mexico

 Citizenship & nationality

-• After visa issuance, you still complete resident-card formalities with INM after arrival in Mexico.
+• After the visa is stamped, you still apply for your physical resident card with INM after you land in Mexico.

 Best for